-The Osborne Family Spectacle of Dancing Lights is a Christmas light display at Walt Disney World, in Disney’s Hollywood Studios.
-Actually, “light display” is severely under-selling it.
+When it comes to the Osborne Lights, “light display” is severely under-selling it.
 More like, amazing, light-up-the-entire park epic dancing light extravaganza!
 That’s right, the lights dance to awesome Christmas songs by the likes of the Trans-Siberian Orchestra (if you’re going to have a dancing light show, you better include music from TSO!) and many other legendary Christmas artists.
 The lights are so vibrant and plentiful that even Clark Griswold would be proud.

 Approximately every 10 minutes, the lights dim and then begin their “show” as they start rocking out (dancing) to holiday music.
 The songs include: